I know the frustration.

 How do you secure a guest post on a bigger publication?

-Normally, you do this by writing a great outreach email which will contain every important element: introduction, headline ideas for the guest post, and links to your previously published content.
+Normally, you do this by writing a great outreach email which contains every important element: introduction, headline ideas for the guest post, and links to your previously published content.

 But sometimes, even all that isn’t enough.
-In those cases, you can use this follow-up email that will instantly make you look like a great writer.
+In those cases, you can use this follow-up email that’ll instantly show you as the brilliant, hard working writer you are.

 Hi [First Name],